CELEBRATE AMERICA'S 250TH ANNIVERSARY ACROSS SPRINGDALE!

 Road Closure: This Sunday 6/7/26 there will be a road closure downtown for the 10th anniversary street dinner.
 The closure will begin at 8am and end at 11pm.
 Emma will be closed from Spring ST to Main ST, as-well as Holcomb AV being closed from the alleyway to Emma AV.
 Traffic can use either E Meadow AV or E Johnson AV to detour around the closure.
 Closure map attached.

-about 15 hours ago, Maria Barroso
+9 days ago, Maria Barroso

 Map